-- 4.2 Each chief administrative officer reports to and is responsible to the President of the System, and serves without fixed term, subject to the pleasure of the President of the System and approval by the Board. - 4.3 Within the policies and regulations of the Board, and under the supervision and direction of the President of the System, the chief administrative officer has general authority and responsibility for the administration of that institution. - 4.31 Specifically, the chief administrative officer is expected, with the appropriate participation of the staff, to: - 4.311 Develop and administer plans and policies for the program, organization, and operation of the institution.
-4.312 Interpret the System policy to the staff, and interpret the institution's program and needs to the President of the System and to the public.
+- 4.2 Each chief administrative officer reports to and is responsible to the President of the System, and serves without fixed term, subject to the pleasure of the President of the System and approval by the Board. - Within the policies and regulations of the Board, and under the supervision and direction of the President of the System, the chief administrative officer has general authority and responsibility for the administration of that institution.

+4.31 Specifically, the chief administrative officer is expected, with the appropriate participation of the staff, to: 4.311 Develop and administer plans and policies for the program, organization, and operation of the institution.

+Interpret the System policy to the staff, and interpret the institution's program and needs to the President of the System and to the public.

-- 4.313 Develop and administer policies relating to students, where applicable, to the proper management of services to patients. - 4.314 Recommend appropriate operating budgets and supervise expenditures under approved budgets.
-4.315 Nominate all members of the faculty and staff, maintain efficient personnel programs, and recommend staff members for promotion, retention, or dismissal for cause. - 4.316 Insure efficient management of business affairs and physical property; recommend additions and alterations to the physical plant. - 4.317 Serve as presiding officer at official meetings of faculty and staff of the institution, and as ex officio member of each college or school faculty (if any) within the institution. - 4.318 Appoint all faculty, staff, and student committees.
-4.319 Cause to be prepared and submitted to the Pres - Cause to be prepared and submitted to the President of the System the rules and regulations for the governance of the institution.
-When such rules and regulations have been finally approved by the President of the System, they shall thereafter constitute the Handbook of Operating Procedures for that institution.
-Provided, however that whether or not finally approved by the President of the System, any rule or regulation in any such institutional Handbook of Operating Pro- cedures that is in conflict with any rule or regulation in the Regents' Rules and Regulations, is null and void and has no effect, and whenever any such conflict is detected, the President of the System and the chief administrative officer of the component institution shall immediately make such amendments to the institutional Handbook of Operating Procedures as may be necessary to eliminate such conflict.
+Develop and administer policies relating to students, where applicable, to the proper management of services to patients.

+4.314 Recommend appropriate operating budgets and supervise expenditures under approved budgets.

+Nominate all members of the faculty and staff, have a supervise and staff, and nominate all members of the latery that starty and maintain efficient personnel programs, and recommend staff members for promotion, retention, or dismissal for cause.

+4.316 Insure efficient management of business affairs and physical property; recommend additions and alterations to the physical plant.
+4.317 Sorve as presiding officer at official meetings 1,02, of faculty and staff of the institution, and as ex officio member of each college or school faculty (if any) within the institution.
+4 910 Appoint all faculty, staff, and student commit- 4,318 4000 .
+040 Cause to be prepared and submitted to the Presi- 4.319 dent of the System the rules and regulations for the governance of the institution.
+When such rules and regulations have been finally approved rules and regulations have been intuity approved by the President of the System, they shall there- after constitute the Handbook of Operating Pro- cedures for that institution.
+Provided, however that whether or not finally approved by the Presi- 1 1 A 15 a Criston and tille of regulation in and well inclifutional Handbook of Operating • that is in conflict with any rule of legu- Tation in the Degents' Rilles and Regulations, is 11 I id and has no effect, and whenever i mist is detected the Pleblucht of the chief administrative officer A II THE STATE OF t t omondments to the institutional many book of Operating Procedures as may be neces- in the cuan continue.
+4 04/40) 4.31(10) Assume initiative in developing long of the for the program and physical facilities of the loadership in developing private 4.31(11) fund support for the institution in the with policies and procedures established in the Regents' Rules and Regulations. as of private fund development, the chief administra- 2 In the area as of private fund development, the chargellor ti office r has direct access to the Chancellor.